MarkovChenITRI/AMD-ryzen-demo/README.md

 * GAIA: 7 llm can be used.
 * Digest AI: model analysis (ONNX from HuggingFace)
-* Lemonade: a cli for llm
+* Lemonade: a cli for llm, BENCHMARK
 * Ryzen AI: ONNX and Quantize

 ## Requirements